chubes4/visualizer-block/README.md

 1. Create a new post or page
 2. Click the "+" to add a new block
-3. Search for "Data Visualizer" or find it in the Widgets category
+3. Search for "Particle System" or find it in the Widgets category
 4. Insert the block

 ### Block Settings

-Use the block inspector (sidebar) to configure:

-- **Visualization Type**: Choose from particles, waves, geometry, or data flow
-- **Canvas Dimensions**: Set width and height (400-1200px width, 300-800px height)
+The particle system automatically takes the full width of its container.
+Configure these settings in the block inspector:

+- **Aspect Ratio**: Controls the height-to-width ratio of the visualization (default: 0.75)
-- **Colors**: Customize background, primary, and secondary colors
+- **Colors**: Background, particle, and connection line colors
 - **Animation Speed**: Control the speed of animations (0.1x to 3x)
-- **Particle Count**: Adjust the number of particles (10-500)
+- **Particle Count**: Number of particles in the system (10-500)
+- **Particle Size**: Size of individual particles
+- **Particle Shape**: Choose from circles, squares, triangles, or stars
+- **Connection Distance**: How close particles need to be to connect
+- **Mouse Interaction**: How particles respond to mouse movement (attract, repel, orbit, none)
+- **Show Trails**: Enable particle trail effects
-- **Frontend Controls**: Toggle whether visitors can customize the visualization
+- **Show Controls**: Toggle whether visitors can customize the visualization

 ### Frontend Interaction

 When frontend controls are enabled, visitors can:

-- Change visualization types in real-time
+- Change particle shapes in real-time
+- Switch between mouse interaction modes
 - Adjust colors using color pickers
-- Control animation speed and particle count
+- Control animation speed, particle count, and size
+- Enable/disable trail effects
+- Click to create particle bursts
 - See changes applied immediately

-## Visualization Types

-### Particles
+### Mouse Interactions

-Interactive particle system with connections between nearby particles.
-Great for network visualizations and abstract backgrounds.
+- **Attract**: Particles are drawn toward the mouse cursor
+- **Repel**: Particles move away from the mouse cursor
+- **Orbit**: Particles orbit around the mouse cursor
+- **None**: No mouse interaction

+## Technical Features

-### Wave Pattern
+### Responsive Design
-Animated sine waves with multiple layers.
-Perfect for audio visualizations and flowing designs.
+- Automatically calculates canvas dimensions based on container width
+- Maintains aspect ratio across different screen sizes
+- Minimum height enforcement for very narrow containers
+- Proper canvas scaling for high-DPI displays

-### Geometric Shapes
+### Performance Optimizations
-Rotating geometric patterns with customizable colors.
-Ideal for modern, abstract designs.
+- Uses `requestAnimationFrame` for smooth 60fps animations
+- Dynamic asset loading - frontend assets only load when block is present
+- Efficient particle system with proper cleanup
+- Memory management for trails and particle bursts

-### Data Flow
+### WordPress Integration
-Vertical data streams with animated nodes and connections.
-Excellent for representing data movement or processes.
+- Modern block development with block.json API v2
+- Dynamic asset versioning using `filemtime()`
+- Proper sanitization and security measures
+- Accessibility considerations
+- Clean, semantic HTML output

 ## Customization